 Hello!

-I’m Aparajito, a second year master’s student in Robotics at the University of Michigan, Ann Arbor.
-I currently conduct research on natural language instruction following for mobile manipulation, spatiotemporal reasoning and perception, and hierarchical skill planning as part of the the Mapping and Motion Lab advised by Professor Bernadette Bucher.
-Broadly, my objective is to develop robots that leverage human-like behavior to interpret and act in dynamic environments.
+I’m Aparajito, an incoming Ph.D. student in Robotics at the University of Michigan, Ann Arbor.
+I currently conduct research on 3D perception, scene understanding, natural language instruction following for mobile manipulation, and reinforcement learning for skill coordination as part of the Mapping and Motion Lab advised by Professor Bernadette Bucher.
+Broadly, my objective is to develop robots that leverage human-like behavior to interpret and act in unexplored environments.